stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Reset.md

 ## Model

-Our model is still too primitive to require a custom data type.
-Since the button clicks update an integer value, our event type will be a function on integers:
+Our model is still too primitive to require a custom data type: We just use an `Int8` for the current number.
+The event type is not much more complex: We define an event for initializing the UI, and one for updating the model:

 ```idris
 public export